 If you need help with your research, literature searching or referencing, please send your queries to our librarians via library, or use the online form in HudHelp to book a one-to-one appointment via phone or video call.

 I'm a member of teaching staff.
 Can I order books/update my reading lists?

+Yes, we are ordering books as normal.
 When ordering new books, we are prioritising items available electronically.
 These should be available online within a few days of ordering.
-We are still ordering print items as well, but these may take longer to arrive due to ongoing restrictions both on campus and from our supplier.
+We are still ordering print items as well, but these may take longer to arrive due to ongoing COVID-safe precautions both on campus and from our supplier.